ApeWorX/silverback/docs/userguides/platform.md

 All errors encountered during task exeuction are reported to the Cluster for later review by any users with appriopiate access.
 Tasks do not retry (by default), but updates to `app.state` are maintained up until the point an error occurs.

-It is important to keep track of these errors and ensure that none of them are in fact critical to the operation of your Application, and to take corrective or preventative action if it is determined that it should be treated as a more critical failure condition.
+It is important to keep track of these errors and ensure that none of them are in fact critical to the operation of your Bot, and to take corrective or preventative action if it is determined that it should be treated as a more critical failure condition.
 ```